8base/old-documentation/getting-started/quick-start.md

 You can now login, logout, and sign-up in the starter app using your username and password.
 Meanwhile, when authenticated you're able to access the Profile page, which queries the GraphQL API for the authenticated user information.

-Authenticated queries happen by passing an `idToken` as a Authorization header on API calls.
+Authenticated queries happen by passing an `idToken` as an Authorization header on API calls.
 This `idToken` is recieved and stored when the user authenticates.
 The auth flow differs slightly depending on the starter app you chose.
 However, each fully documents it's own authentication flow and state management strategy.

 ## 5. Challenge
 Who ever said life has to be easy?
 No one!
 The whole goal of this quickstart is to learn, and you can't learn if you don't try!
 So, here is a challenge for you.